ctu-mrs/ctu-mrs.github.io/docs/simulation/gazebo/gazebo/drone_spawner.md

 * To declare a variable, use `set`, e.g. like this `{%- set my_variable = 10.7 -%}`
 * Jinja supports `int`, `float`, `string`, `list` and `dict` just like Python.
 None datatype is spelled with lowercase n: `none`
 * You can use `if` and `for` in a fashion similar to Python, but the block needs to be ended with `endif` or `endfor`.
-* Datatype filter - if you want to make sure, that a variable is of a specific type, you can use a type filter.
+* Data filter - if you want to make sure, that a variable is of a specific type, you can use a type filter.
 For example `{%- set my_string = arg1 | string -%}` will make sure that the variable `my_string` is only filled with a string.
 Filtering can also be used to check the length of an iterable datatype, e.g. `{%- if my_list | length > 10 -%}`

 ## Design philosophy
 Two general-purpose templates are used for building blocks shared by multiple robots.
 Generic items (a colored mesh, a Gazebo camera plugin...), are defined in `generic_components`.
 Components that are compatible with the Spawner API are defined in `component_snippets`.
 Platform templates should not implement any components that may be used by other robots.
 Use `import` statements to include other templates, the syntax is similar to Python.